stackplanet/sourcestack/readme-vs-amplify.md

-# stak vs AWS Amplify
+# sourcestack vs AWS Amplify

 I've used AWS Amplify to create a number of applications and it's a great tool.